wisemuffin/nsw-doe-data-stack-in-a-box/README.md

 - docs on taskfile
 - docs on dbt power users for vscode
 - setup linting and formating with black

+Limitations 😢😭
+- python package manager uv is so much faster but cant use in taskfile
+- dynamic check for dbt's manifest.json not working

 ## Key features